Kids sometimes need to take a deep breath to calm down.

 - Use mindful breathing if the class gets too loud.
 We pause, listen to a singing bowl, and breathe.

-- I often name the option of using mindfulness if one child is distracting others: I’ll tell the class to be mindful of their OWN work and bodies and thoughts.
+- Name the option of using mindfulness if one child is distracting others: tell the class or kiddos to be mindful of their OWN work and bodies and thoughts.

-- Cue a silent breath in the hallway just with your body actions to prepare them to come into the class.
+- Cue a silent breath in the hallway or a quiet space just with your body actions to prepare them for a transition

-- I will name my own feelings as being angry or upset and then I demonstrate taking a breath to calm myself down.
+- Name your own feelings as being angry or upset and then demonstrate taking a breath to calm yourself down.
 This is HUGE for demonstrating self-awareness and encouraging it in others.

-Check out some more tips in my post here: How to Calm a Class or a Kid Using Mindfulness
+Check out some more classroom-based mindfulness tips in my post here: How to Calm a Class or a Kid Using Mindfulness

 Heart and Tummy: